Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

 To retrieve a single todo:

-1. Retrieve a todo record using the `Get()` method of the [Tizen.Pims.Calendar.CalendarRecord](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class with the todo ID as the second parameter:
+1. Retrieve a todo record using the `Get()` method of the [Tizen.Pims.Calendar.CalendarRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class with the todo ID as the second parameter:

-    ```
+    ```csharp
     var manager = new CalendarManager();
     var record = manager.Database.Get(CalendarViews.Todo.Uri, todoId);
     ```

 2. When no longer needed, destroy the todo instance and release all its resources using the `Dispose()` method:

-    ```
+    ```csharp
     record.Dispose();
     ```

 To retrieve multiple todos:

 1. Retrieve a list of all todos, or retrieve a filtered list of todos:
-    -   To retrieve a list of all todos, use the `GetAll()` method of the [Tizen.Pims.Calendar.CalendarDatabase](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class:
+    -   To retrieve a list of all todos, use the `GetAll()` method of the [Tizen.Pims.Calendar.CalendarDatabase](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class:

-        ```
+        ```csharp
         var manager = new CalendarManager();
         var list = manager.Database.GetAll(CalendarViews.Todo.Uri, 0, 0);
         ```

     - To retrieve a filtered list of todos:
-        1. Create a query as an instance of the [Tizen.Pims.Calendar.CalendarQuery](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarQuery.html) class:
+        1. Create a query as an instance of the [Tizen.Pims.Calendar.CalendarQuery](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarQuery.html) class:

-            ```
+            ```csharp
             var query = new CalendarQuery(CalendarViews.Todo.Uri)
             ```

-        2. Create a filter using the [Tizen.Pims.Calendar.CalendarFilter](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarFilter.html) class and adding conditions.
+        2. Create a filter using the [Tizen.Pims.Calendar.CalendarFilter](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarFilter.html) class and adding conditions.

             The following example adds a string-based filtering condition that retrieves the todos whose summary field contains the string "summary to find":

-            ```
+            ```csharp
             var filter = new CalendarFilter(CalendarViews.Todo.Uri, CalendarViews.Todo.Summary, CalendarFilter.StringMatchType.Contains, "summary to find");
             ```